Story of ¿qué?

 Well if you are not familiar with the Spanish language, “Qué” is the Spanish word for “What”.
 Qué IS what.

-This might have been my earliest encounter of “we hear what we want to hear’.
-The teacher was giving me the answer and all I heard was interrogation!
+This might have been my earliest encounter of ‘we hear what we want to hear’.
+My teacher was giving me the answer and all I heard was interrogation.
 It does describe much of how I have participated in my life.
-So wrapped up in getting it right or wrapped up in myself, I am missing the answers being handed right to me
+So wrapped up in getting it right or wrapped up in myself, I miss the answers being handed right to me.

 It took that 4th grader until she was a Freshman in college to try Spanish again but she hasn’t stopped.
 Thank God for my willingness to learn in this stage.
 I’ve almost got it.